hermanhermitage/videocoreiv/README.md

 Active discussions take place on IRC (freenode) on #raspberrypi-internals, #raspberrypi-osdev, #raspberrypi-dev, and #raspberrypi.

+There is a raspberrypi-internals mailing list, you can subscribe at <a href="http://www.freelists.org/list/raspi-internals">mailing list page at freelists.org</a>.

 We are in a very early stage of understanding of the device.
 At this stage we only have Serial IO and GPIO for flashing things like the status led.
 You will need to attach a terminal to the Mini UART on the GPIO connector.
 For more details see "Getting started" below.

 #### Videocore IV Community and Resources:

 - mm120's https://github.com/mm120/binutils-vc4/tree/vc4 repo is a work in progress adding videocore support to